ftsrg-bta/lab-ethereum/guide.md

 As with other programming languages, development requires some tools.
 [Visual Studio Code](http://code.visualstudio.com) has a Solidity extension to edit Solidity contracts.
-The official compiler is [Solc](https://solidity.readthedocs.io/en/v0.5.15/installing-solidity.html), which can translate the contract into EVM bytecode.
+The official compiler is [Solc](https://solidity.readthedocs.io/en/v0.5.15/installing-solidity.html), which can translate th contracts into EVM bytecode.
 Alternatively, [Remix](http://remix.ethereum.org) can also be used, which is a web-based IDE supporting editing, compiling and testing.
 In order to deploy a contract to a real network one also needs a wallet such as [Metamask](https://github.com/MetaMask).
 For more complex contracts and scenarios, one should also consider the [Truffle Suite](http://truffleframework.com), providing various development tools.